 addFilter: the magician of numbers and strings

-• Even smarter is that, even for mixed types (such as numbers and strings),addThe filter also attempts to perform reasonable conversions.If a number can be converted to a string and concatenated, it will do so; if a string can be converted to a number and added, it will also try.If the conversion fails, incompatible parts will be ignored to ensure the stability of template rendering.
+• It's even smarter that it can handle mixed types (such as numbers and strings),addThe filter will also try to make reasonable conversions.
+If a number can be converted to a string and concatenated, it will do so;If the string can be converted to a number and added, it will also try.If the conversion fails, incompatible parts will be ignored to ensure the stability of template rendering.

-For example, you can use it like this in a template:{{ 5|add:2 }}it will output7.{{ "安企"|add:"CMS" }}it will output安企CMS.{{ 5|add:"CMS" }}it will output5CMS.
+For example, you can use it like this in a template:{{ 5|add:2 }}It will output7.{{ "安企"|add:"CMS" }}It will output安企CMS.{{ 5|add:"CMS" }}It will output5CMS.

-Back to our core issue:addCan the filter implement a simple counter dynamic display?
+Return to our core issue:addCan the filter implement a simple counter dynamic display?
 The answer is affirmative, but when understanding the meaning of 'dynamic', we need to clarify the rendering mechanism of the AnQiCMS template.

-1. Adjusting and displaying the list number
+1. Adjusting and displaying list numbers

-When traversing an article list or product list, we often need to display a serial number for each item.
-The AnQiCMS'sforloop tag built-inforloop.CounterThis variable represents the current iteration count of the loop, starting from 1.
-If you need to start counting from a different number or just want to add an offset to the existing sequence,addThe filter can be used.
+When traversing a list of articles or products, we often need to display a serial number for each item.
+AnQiCMS'sforLoop tags are built-inforloop.CounterThis variable represents the current iteration count of the loop, starting from 1.
+If you need to start counting from a different starting number, or just want to add an offset to the existing sequence, addThe filter can be used.

 {% archiveList archives with type="list" limit="10" %}